Login or Register for FREE!

 Last edited by w2rct.
 Register to edit

-Tags: frequency privileges secondary use arrl chapter 7 arrl module 17
+Tags: frequency privileges secondary use section8.3

 Why should you not set your transmit frequency to be exactly at the edge of an amateur band or sub-band?